JHU-PL-Lab/www-fpse/lecture/efficiency.md

 #### Many Related Worlds Algorithms
 * Portions of immutable data structures can be shared without conflict
 * So if an algorithm has many related stores in it the FP version can be superior
-* Example: a simple transactional store in pseudocode
+* Example: a simple transactional store monad in pseudocode

 ```ocaml
 module Transactional_store = struct